How Does FastOx Gasification Work?

 FastOx gasifiers are designed for continuous operation with few moving parts.
 Their simple design translates into low maintenance costs, efficient processing of waste and high system uptime.

 Minimal Land and Water Use

 A FastOx system occupies far less land than other renewable energy technologies.
-While some water is needed to create steam and cool the system, moisture in the waste processed can be recovered and reused.
+While some water is needed to create steam and cool the system, moisture in the waste can be recovered and reused.
 For the same amount of energy, a FastOx system requires a fraction of the space needed for a solar array.

 Low Capital and Operating Costs

 The average FastOx system is more cost-effective than competing technologies, both as to capital needs and operating costs over the life of the system.
 This is due in part to its low parasitic load (16-20%) and low maintenance costs.